WBYO

 WBYO (88.9 FM) is a radio station licensed to Sellersville, Pennsylvania, United States, and serves the Philadelphia area.
-The station also serves as the flagship station for "Word FM", a network of Contemporary Christian radio stations in eastern and South Central Pennsylvania.
-The station is currently owned by Four Rivers Community Broadcasting Corporation.
+The station serves as the flagship station for "Word FM", a network of contemporary Christian radio stations in eastern and South Central Pennsylvania.
+WBYO is owned by Four Rivers Community Broadcasting Corporation.
 In 2009, Word FM switched from contemporary Christian hit radio to Christian adult contemporary.